Implant vs. Bridge: Which Treatment Is Right for You?

 A traditional bridge is comprised of several <a href="/dental-crown>crowns that are attached to one another.
 The crowns on each end of the restoration will be secured to the adjacent teeth, affixing the entire bridge in place.
 To place a bridge, Dr. Goodman will need to reshape those teeth.
 Using gentle techniques, he will trim off small amounts of enamel to create room for the restoration.
 He will then take impressions of your bite that our lab will use to design your restoration.

 With appropriate dental care, a dental implant can last a lifetime, making it a great investment in your smile.

-If you choose a dental implant, Dr. Goodman will perform a precise placement surgery.
-After numbing the surgical area to ensure your comfort, he will set the implant post directly into your jawbone.
-The recovery period typically requires three to six months for your jaw and the titanium post to fuse together.
+If you choose a dental implant, The recovery period typically requires three to six months for your jaw and the titanium post to fuse together.
+The implant surgery will be performed by an Oral Surgeon.
 After your recovery, Dr. Goodman will attach your restoration directly to the implant.

 The Health Benefits of Implants vs. Bridges

 An implant will require a more time-consuming procedure than a dental bridge, however, implants can offer important health benefits.
 If you choose an implant, the adjacent teeth do not need to be modified, while traditional bridges require small amounts of enamel to be removed.